 It takes an average of seven attempts to get out of an abusive relationship and stay out of an abusive relationship.
 Narcissists, through their many manipulation tactics, brainwash people into losing reality, and they use many lies to keep their targets hooked.

-Narcissistic people use many lies throughout the relationship from the beginning.
-Even after the relationship is over, lying is second nature to them, most often a lot of them tell that many lies they actually believe their reality, some on the higher end of the spectrum are more aware and harder to catch out, those on the lower it’s just instinct, wherever they are on the spectrum of the disorder, most repeat those same lines, if you’re still trying to work out if you were with a narcissist, or learning how to avoid them in the future, here are some of the most common lies I heard myself and from others who’ve survived the narcissistic relationship.
+Narcissistic people use many lies throughout the relationship from Mirroring and future faking in the beginning, that idealisation stage.
+Even after the relationship is over with their smear campaign against you.
+Lying is second nature to them, most often a lot of them tell that many lies they actually believe their reality, some on the higher end of the spectrum are more aware and harder to catch out, those on the lower it’s just instinct, wherever they are on the spectrum of the disorder, most repeat those same lines if you’re still trying to work out if you were with a narcissist, or learning how to avoid them in the future, here are some of the most common lies I heard myself and from others who’ve survived the narcissistic relationship.

-”I could not imagine my life without you.” this is mostly used in the love-bombing phase along with. ”you’re the love of my life.” or ”I’ve never met anyone like you.” these are hard to tell between good honest people who also say these things if they’re telling you all the exs were crazy that’s a red flag with these statements.
+”I could not imagine my life without you.” this is mostly used in the idealisation stage along with. ”You’re the love of my life.” or ”I’ve never met anyone like you.” these are hard to tell between good honest people who also say these things if they’re telling you all the exs were crazy that’s a red flag with these statements.
 With a narcissist, these words are used to hook you in or keep you hooked, even during the relationship if they haven’t anyone else lined up to continue using you.

 “You’ll never find someone like me.”
-Not a complete lie as it seems to be a growing epidemic or could be growing awareness.
+Not a complete lie, as we don’t want to find someone like them, however, as it seems to be a growing epidemic or could be growing awareness, if we don’t wake up, there’s a possibility we could.
 They use these words to manipulate your already confused mind into believing they are special, especially when they add things like.
 “Who’d love you.”
-Or “nobody would want you; you’ll end up alone.”
-To add fear into you and more self-doubt that’s you’re not good enough, words to a narcissist are just further manipulation.
+Or “Nobody would want you; you’ll end up alone.”
+To add fear into you and more self-doubt that you’re not good enough, words to a narcissist are just further manipulation.
 Focus on why you’re leaving, or that you have left, if they left you, that you are better off without them, you will heal, you will receive, and now you are aware you’ll make sure you never find another like them.
-Remember you are worthy, and you are lovable, nows the time to surround yourself with the right people.
+Remember you are worthy, and you are lovable, now is the time to surround yourself with the right people.

 “How can you of all people not understand me.”
 This is, so the narcissist gets you to question yourself and work harder for their attention and approval.
 So you feel in the wrong and like you need to learn more.
 Most of us don’t understand them until we learn about them, you can not know what you don’t know, then when you do understand them, you never want to be around one again.

 “You’re just like my ex’s.”
-Triangulation and to cause fear within you that you might lose them, some might use the “my ex would have.”
-So you break down your own standards, beliefs and boundaries to keep the narcissists interested not understanding within yourself they are brainwashing to act how they want and not true to who you are.
+Triangulation and to cause fear within you that you might lose them, some might use the “My ex would have.” the ex they left anyway.
+So you break down your own standards, beliefs and boundaries to keep the narcissist interested not understanding within yourself they are brainwashing to act how they want and not true to who you are.
 Or it’s the guilt trip, so you feel sorry for them and want to be a better person for them.
 You are a better person; you care and want to help others; the narcissist is not worthy of you.

 “If you hadn’t, I wouldn’t.”
-The classic blame shift when they’ve done someone wrong and want you to take all responsibility, to Distort your reality into playing what they’ve done down.
-Reasonable people can admit their mistakes, and we are human, bad people can not, no matter what you have or have not done, there is no excuse for someone else’s the bad treatment of you.
+The classic blame shift when they’ve done someone wrong and want you to take all responsibility, to distort your reality into playing what they’ve done down.
+Reasonable people can admit their mistakes, we all make them, we are human, narcissistic people can not admit to them, no matter what you have or have not done, there is no excuse for someone else’s the bad treatment of you.

 “I’ll change if you help.”
 This is the one to pull on you’re heartstrings, and suck you back onto helping them, once they’ve succeeded with their pity play, they will be back to hurt you.
 They can not be helped as they are unwilling to help themselves.
 However, you can do your personal best in helping others to the point you lose yourself.
 So now is the time to shift all the time and effort you put into them onto you and build a much happier life for you.